Astronomy Essentials

 A failed star

-Another key point is that Jupiter isn’t a rocky planet like Earth.
-It’s more like a failed star, not massive enough or hot enough inside to spark thermonuclear fusion reactions, but some 2 1/2 times more massive than all the other planets in our solar system combined.
-So for Jupiter to shine as stars do, you’d need some 80 Jupiter’s – rolled into a ball – to be hot enough inside to spark thermonuclear reactions.
+Perhaps you know that Jupiter isn’t a rocky planet like Earth.
+In fact, it’s more like a failed star, not massive enough or hot enough inside to spark thermonuclear fusion reactions, but some 2 1/2 times more massive than all the other planets in our solar system combined.
+Jupiter is big!
+But, without that thermonuclear reaction it can’t shine as stars do.

-Naturally, Jupiter isn’t a star.
-In fact, it doesn’t shine with its own light, but by reflected sunlight.
-Yet on an October and November 2023 night – as bright Jupiter rises more or less opposite the sun – you can imagine standing on Earth and seeing Jupiter in our sky, if the giant planet did have enough mass to shine as stars do.
-If that were so, around Jupiter’s opposition, we’d have no night at all!
+Yet in January 2026 – as bright Jupiter rises in the east opposite the sunset – you can stand on Earth all night and peer toward bright Jupiter in our sky.
+And indeed, you can imagine that, if the giant planet did have enough mass to shine as stars do, then around Jupiter’s opposition, we’d have no night at all.
+Instead, Jupiter would shine as a tiny 2nd sun, all night long.

 Read more: How to see Jupiter’s moons